-WHITGIFT FOUNDATION CHARITY ANNOUNCES REBRAND AND NAME CHANGE TO BETTER RAISE UNDERSTANDING OF ITS CROYDON CARE AND EDUCATION MISSION
+WHITGIFT FOUNDATION ANNOUNCES REBRAND TO RAISE UNDERSTANDING OF ITS CROYDON CARE AND EDUCATION MISSION

 - 423-year-old charity to transform brand to better engage Croydon communities